Ora Washington: Honors and tributes

 In the mid-1980s, she was inducted to Temple University's Sports Hall of Fame.

 A state historical marker stands at 6128 Germantown Avenue, Philadelphia, the location of the Colored YWCA where she taught and played, now home to Settlement Music School.

 In 2009, Washington was elected to the Women's Basketball Hall of Fame, located in Knoxville, Tennessee.

 On March 31, 2018, it was announced she was being inducted as part of the Basketball Hall of Fame class of 2018.

 On July 31, 2019, a statue inspired by Washington, titled "MVP", was added to Smith Playground in Philadelphia's Fairmount Park.

+Washington had accumulated 155 trophies during her career and was the only player to win national titles in the singles, doubles, and mixed doubles in the same year.